MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 **Azure DevOps Services** | **Azure DevOps Server 2019 Update 1**

-This quickstart guides you through using Azure Artifacts to consume and publish Python packages by creating and connecting to a feed.
+This quickstart guides you through using Azure Artifacts to publish and consume Python packages by creating and connecting to a feed.

 ## Create a feed

-1. In the left navigation of your Azure DevOps project, select **Artifacts**.
+1. Select **Artifacts** (in the left navigation of your Azure DevOps project).

 2. On the **Artifacts** page, select **Create Feed**.